Photo of a user testing notes on a whiteboard

 Testing

 We ran in-person and remote tests.
-Our script brought users though the journey of discovering the product and using the app.
+Our script brought users through the journey of discovering the product and using the app.
 We collected notes and compiled them into a matrix to judge the effectiveness of the product.
+I compiled the results and delivered recommendations to the team, then iterated on the site and prototype based on what we learned.

 Results

-Within two months the client had a market tested direction for their product.
+Within two months the client had a market-tested direction for their product.
 When presenting the proposal to senior management, we were able to share both qualitative and quantitative proof that there is a market for the product and a viable solution for the business.